 We operate the only facility in the southern hemisphere to measure noble gases in water samples.
 At present these comprise the light noble gases helium, neon and argon.
-A new facility to measure all noble gas concentrations (He, Ne, Ar, Kr, Xe) with higher accuracy and precision in fully automated mode is presently under construction and will be operational in 2016.
+A new facility to measure all noble gas concentrations (He, Ne, Ar, Kr, Xe) with higher accuracy and precision in fully automated mode was made operational in 2017.

 Noble gas analyses can provide the infiltration conditions (temperature, pressure, salinity) of a groundwater sample at the time of recharge.
 They can indicate the amount of excess air that is trapped during infiltration at amounts indicative of the infiltration process (e.g. flood infiltration, infiltration through an unsaturated soil zone or riverbank infiltration).

 They can also provide information on residence time of water in the subsurface (groundwater and aquitard pore water) by the accumulation of helium from the decay of naturally occurring uranium and thorium in the rock matrix.

 222Rn and 226Ra form part of the decay chain for uranium bearing minerals.
 They are often found in higher concentrations in groundwater than in surface water because groundwater has more contact with uranium and radium bearing rocks than surface water.
 222Rn and 226Ra can be used to identify areas of input of groundwater into streams and rivers.

 We use the PET method (developed by CSIRO) which allows more accurate measurements of 222Rn and 226Ra concentrations in surface water samples.
 This method is often used in groundwater-surface water interaction studies.

 We also serve as a one-stop shop for other analyses that we outsource to cooperating laboratories with the most reliable measurement techniques and a known record of quality control and quality assurance.